psvkaushik/CSC-510-Project2-TeachersPetBot/README.md

 # Contact us

-For any questions and contribution please contact: ncsuse23@gmail.com
+For any questions and contributions please contact: ncsuse23@gmail.com

 Made with ❤️ on GitHub.